markocupic/contao-api-bundle/readme.md

 # Contao Content API
-# Forked from [DieSchittigs/contao-content-api](https://github.com/DieSchittigs/contao-content-api-bundle) and adapted
+# Forked from [DieSchittigs/contao-content-api](https://github.com/DieSchittigs/contao-content-api-bundle) and then adapted
 # Please don't use in production

 We at [Die Schittigs](http://www.dieschittigs.de) love